 "We have watched the animation multiple times already today!
 M. is so proud of himself!
 I think we might need to book another one soon.
 He's already planning the next one!"

-They can be for children who want to have fun bringing stories to life.
+This medium can be for children who want to have fun bringing stories to life.

-They are also suitable for children who are in some way blocked creatively.
+Sessions are also suitable for children who are in some way blocked creatively.
 They may feel insecure in the classroom because they can't write enough, have difficulty spelling, can't get their ideas down on paper or even, dare I say it, hate school!

 This is a really fun way of exploring story ideas, getting children to read and write for a purpose, and giving them time to express themselves.
 School is often so prescribed - this type of project can go wherever the child wants to go!
 There are no limits except their own imagination.